sylwiavargas/schedules/Module1.md

 #### Homework Labs
-**TOP PRIORITY: Code Challenge Practice Labs** ⭐️⭐️⭐️ Metaprogramming In Ruby(all)
+**TOP PRIORITY: Code Challenge Practice Labs** ⭐️⭐️⭐️ Metaprogramming In Ruby: all
-Configuring Ruby Applications(all)
+Configuring Ruby Applications: all
-Topics In OO - Object Inheritance In Ruby
+Topics In OO - Object Inheritance In Ruby:
 - Introduction To Object Inheritance In Ruby
 - **Intro To Inheritance** ⭐️
 - **Intro To Inheritance Lab** ⭐️